Type 2 Diabetes Symptoms and How to Reverse the Disease

 Even normal weight people are at risk of developing type 2 diabetes if there is a family history of the disease.

 Here’s the good news: inappropriate blood sugar swings are optional!

-If you are an overweight type 2 diabetic, your diabetes does not have to get worse.
+If you are an overweight type 2 diabetic, your diabetes does NOT have to get worse.
 If you follow the best kind of treatment program, you can avoid many of the grave complications that come from chronically elevated blood sugars.
-A critical part of this program is limiting yourself to 25 or fewer grams of carbs daily.
+A critical part of this program is limiting yourself to 25 or fewer grams of carbohydrates daily.